 Simply click the tab more information:

 If you are balancing your studies with the responsibility of caring for another person, this can be challenging.
-To help you manage this many universities and colleges have put support in place specifically to help students with caring responsibilities.
+To help you manage this many universities and colleges have put support in place.
 This can include:

 Do your research – it’s a good idea to find out what support is available before you make your final decision.